 - WAT, WAST & WASM generation using grammars

 - Fuzzing C/C++/Rust/Go based WebAssembly projects

 - In-memory fuzzing everything using WebAssembly and Frida

 - Basic reverse engineering skills

 - SKILL LEVEL: BEGINNER / INTERMEDIATE

-- A notebook capable of running virtual machines.
+- A working laptop capable of running virtual machines.

 Minimum Software to Install

 - IDA Pro would be helpful but not required.